The Book Drop – Fostering Early Childhood Literacy

-Recognizing the community’s steadfast support of our mission for over 277 years, the Charleston Library Society is proud to announce a bold new initiative called the Book Drop.
+Recognizing the community’s steadfast support of our mission for over 278 years, the Charleston Library Society is proud of its bold new initiative called the Book Drop.

 All children should enjoy the magic of reading, and the power of our community can make this happen TOGETHER.

-Following a banner success with the inaugural fundraiser in 2024, the Book Drop hosted Up, Up, and Read, a children’s literary festival focused on raising awareness for the efforts of the Book Drop and to get children across Charleston excited about reading.
-After three fun-filled days of crafts, treats, music, story times with beloved local authors, and a book fair with our partner Buxton Books, we are even more excited for next year.
+Following a banner success with the inaugural fundraiser in 2024, the Book Drop hosted the inaugural Up, Up, and Read! in 2025, a children’s literary festival focused on raising awareness for the efforts of the Book Drop and to get children across Charleston excited about reading.
+After three fun-filled days of crafts, treats, music, story times with beloved local authors, and a book fair with our partner Buxton Books, we are even more excited for years to come.

 WHAT WE KNOW (the WHY)